Find Affordable College Courses

 $8,960 Average Tuition & Fees

-Sam Houston State University did quite well in this year’s ranking of the best value schools for visual and performing arts students.
-It came in at #8 on the list.
-Located in the distant town of Huntsville, SHSU is a public college with a very large student population.
+With a ranking of #8, Sam Houston State University did quite well on this year’s best value schools for visual and performing arts students.
+Located in the town of Huntsville, SHSU is a public college with a fairly large student population.

-SHSU undergraduate students pay an average of $8,960 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at SHSU are $8,960 a year.
 While working on their degree, visual and performing arts majors at SHSU accumulate an average of around $28,486 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $181.

 On top of its placing in our value ranking, SHSU also did well on our Best Visual & Performing Arts Schools in Texas list.
 It’s in the top 20% of all schools reviewed in this analysis.